L. Starling Reid Undergraduate Psychology Conference

-The seventh annual Undergraduate Psychology Research Conference at the University of Virginia will be held April 12, 2013.
-Participation is not limited to U.S. colleges and university students.
-International students are also welcome.
-Abstract proposals for oral talks or poster presentations may be submitted beginning January 8, 2013, continuing until March 7, 2013.
-A selection committee will review the proposals and will notify those that are accepted for presentations.
+The annual Undergraduate Psychology Research Conference at the University of Virginia will be held April 17, 2015.
+Participation is open to any undergraduate student, whether from U.S. or international institutions.
+Abstract proposals for a poster or oral presentation of empirical research results may be submitted beginning January 6, 2015, and until March 9, 2015.
+The selection committee will review proposals and notify accepted applicants by March 27.

-Students must be currently enrolled or have completed his/her empirical research as an undergraduate student.
-Oral presentations may have only one author, and those presenting posters may have their name listed on only one poster.
+Students applying to present must be currently enrolled or have completed empirical research as an undergraduate.
+Oral presentations must have only one author, and those presenting posters may have their name listed on only one poster.
 Faculty advisors are to be noted separately.

-Given that space is limited, early registration is advised.
-If you plan to present, please submit your abstract when you register (see abstract guidelines below).
-Those planning to present must register by March 7.
+Early registration is advised, as conference space is limited.
+If you wish to present, please submit your abstract when you register (see abstract guidelines below).

-Students who are not presenting, parents, and faculty are encouraged to attend.
-There is no cost for registration but these individuals should register by April 1, 2013.
+Parents and faculty, as well as students who are not presenting are encouraged to attend.
+There is no cost for registration, but these individuals should register by March 27, 2015.

-We are pleased to announce that we will be giving awards for outstanding participation at the 2013 conference.
-One award will be presented to a UVa student and one will be presented to a student from another school.
-The reason for the two awards is to avoid bias based on school affiliation.
-Jefferson cups will be engraved with the student’s name and “Outstanding Participation at the L. Starling Reid Undergraduate Psychology Conference 2013.”
+Two prizes, Jefferson cups, will be presented for outstanding participation, one to a UVa student and one to a student from another institution.
+Each cup will be engraved with the chosen student’s name and “Outstanding Participation at the L. Starling Reid Undergraduate Psychology Conference 2015.”

 To be eligible for the Outstanding Participation Award a student must:

-1. Vote for the abstract of research they feel is outstanding.
-UVa students will vote for abstracts submitted from other schools (with the names of the schools omitted), and students from other school will vote for abstracts from UVa.
+- Vote for the abstract of research they feel is most outstanding.
+UVa students will vote for abstracts submitted from other schools (blind to student and institutional name), and students from other schools will vote for abstracts from UVa.
 Voting will take place via email a few days before the conference.

-2. Be present during each session of the conference, and attend keynote address at the end of the day.
-Attendance will be taken during each session.
+- Be present during each session of the conference, and attend the keynote address at the end of the day.

-Although students who are unable to be present for the entire conference will not be eligible to earn an award they may still vote.
-We will present a certificate to the award recipients after the keynote address.
-The Jefferson cups will then be sent to the awardees after they have been engraved.
+Although students who are unable to attend the entire conference will not be eligible to earn an award, they may still vote.

 Information for Oral Presentations

-If you are using electronic media (i.e., PowerPoint) please send a copy of your presentation via email to firstname.lastname@example.org no later than April 5.
-We will provide a computer and projector and have your presentation preloaded but also please bring a backup copy on CD or USB flash drive.
+If you are using electronic media (e.g., PowerPoint) please send a copy of your presentation via email to firstname.lastname@example.org no later than April 4.
+We will provide a computer and projector and have your presentation preloaded, but also please bring a backup copy on CD or USB flash drive.
 Each presenter should be prepared to speak for ~15 minutes and allow 5-10 minutes for questions.

 Information for Poster Presentations

-Sign stanchions will be provided and posters should be no larger then 3.5 feet high by 5.5 feet wide.
+Sign stanchions will be provided and posters should be no larger than 3.5 feet high and 5.5 feet wide.
 A student's name may be listed on only one poster.
 Faculty advisors should be listed on a separate line.

 Please follow American Psychological Association style guidelines closely.
 Abstracts are not to exceed 250 words and the research should be independent student research.
 Your faculty advisor should not be listed as a coauthor, but should be included on a separate line.